Counting Hyperbolic Components: Type IV components

-To prove the above proposition it is convenient to work with the {\it totally marked moduli space $\mtwofm$} which is a smooth two complex dimensional manifold (see~\cite[Lemma 6.6.]{M2}).
-Namely, the space of quadratic rational maps with marked critical points and marked fixed points.
-The elements of $\mtwofm$ are conjugacy classes of sextuples $(f,\omega_1, \omega_2, x_1, x_2, x_3)$ where $f$ is a quadratic rational map, $\omega_j$ are critical points of $f$, and $x_1, x_2, x_3$ is a complete list of the fixed of $f$ (with repetitions when $f$ has a multiple fixed point).
+We have seen that the points at infinity on $X_n$ and $Y_m$ are described by the multipliers of their fixed points.
+So the multiplier of a fixed point is a natural parameter to use near infinity in $X_n$ (or $Y_n$).
+To prove the above proposition, it is therefore convenient to work with the {\it totally marked moduli space $\mtwofm$}, which is a smooth complex manifold of dimension two (see~\cite[Lemma 6.6.]{M2}), namely, the space of quadratic rational maps with marked critical points and marked fixed points.
+The elements of $\mtwofm$ are conjugacy classes of sextuples $(f,\omega_1, \omega_2, x_1, x_2, x_3)$, where $f$ is a quadratic rational map, $\omega_j$ are critical points of $f$, and $x_1, x_2, x_3$ is a complete list of the fixed points of $f$ (with repetitions when $f$ has a multiple fixed point).
 As before, two such sextuples are conjugate if there is a M\"obius transformation conjugating the rational maps and respecting markings.
 The conjugacy class of $(f,\omega_1, \omega_2, x_1, x_2, x_3)$ will be denoted by $[f,\omega_1, \omega_2, x_1, x_2, x_3]$.